"""The core state representation.

 ) -> torch.Tensor:

-"""Normalize batch indices to handle negative indices and different input types.
+"""Normalize system indices to handle negative indices and different input types.

-Converts various batch index representations to a consistent tensor format,
+Converts various system index representations to a consistent tensor format,

 handling negative indices in the Python style (counting from the end).